-Although I felt the inflammatory pain and movement restrictions that followed from my physical expression of my discomfort, my habituation to the excessive tension of the body prevented nevertheless, that I as the affected person exactly this excessive tension as the cause of my complaints and could help me.
+Although I felt the inflammatory pain and movement restrictions as a result of my physical expression of my discomfort, my habituation of the excessive tension prevented nevertheless, that I could identify this excessive tension as the cause of my afflictions and to help myself.

-Nobody in his senses would lay his hand onto a hot stove and take medication to numb the pain because the cause to the pain is obvious.
-With my RA I found it to be crucially necessary to see the connection between the symptoms and their causes.
-Only this way it was possible for me to determine the cause.
-And the longer the cause stays unknown the effects are fatal.
+Nobody in his right mind would lay his hand onto a hot stove and take medication to numb the pain because the cause to the pain is apparent.
+With my RA, I found it to be crucially necessary to see the connection between the symptoms and their cause.
+Only this way, it was possible for me to determine it.
+And the longer the cause stays unknown, the effects are fatal.

-As long as I was unaware of the connection between cause (overload due to tension) and effect (inflammation, pain, destruction), I felt a stronger pressure of suffering and need for action, but also perplexity, concern up to frustration and in the meantime even resignation in terms of healing.
+As long as I was unaware of the connection between cause (overload due to tension) and effect (inflammation, pain, destruction), I felt a higher level of suffering and the need for action.
+Also, I felt perplexity, concern up to frustration and in the meantime, even resignation in terms of healing.
 I couldn’t be healthy and also had to live with the constant subliminal strain from my usual but too high tension.

 So one could wonder:

-“Why did I fell ill with rheumatoid arthritis?”
+“Why did I fall ill with rheumatoid arthritis?”